-Alegna Gonzalez wins the 10,000m race walk at the IAAF World U20 Championships Tampere 2018 (© Getty Images)
+Alegna Gonzalez after winning the U20 women's 10km race walk at the IAAF World Race Walking Team Championships Taicang 2018 (© Getty Images)

 The U20 women’s 10km race walk at the IAAF World Race Walking Team Championships Taicang 2018 witnessed a thrilling battle between three athletes on the final two-kilometre loop as Alegna Gonzalez of Mexico bettered her own North American U20 record with 45:08.

 A leading pack of nine race walkers covered the first half of the race in 23:09.
 The group continued to shrink in the next one-and-a-half laps following a series of mini breaks from different athletes.

 By the time they took the bell, the leaders were down to three with Gonzalez alongside Japan’s Nanako Fujii and Ecuador’s world U18 champion Glenda Morejon.
 Katie Hayward of Australia was the sole chaser, six seconds in arrears.

 Fujii, who will celebrate her 19th birthday on Monday, tried to surge ahead but only managed to break clear of Gonzalez, as Morejon followed closely behind the Japanese.

 The spotlight was mainly on the leading duo as Fujii tried to defend her pole position, but the Ecuadorian waited patiently in close attendance for the right moment to pass.

 It seemed as though Gonzalez might even lose the chance of a podium finish after she was gradually reeled in by Hayward – the world leading U20 race walker on the track with a 10,000m personal best of 45:57 set in February – before they rounded the penultimate turn.